skyvers/skyve/README.md

 #### Sign in
 * Open your preferred browser and navigate to `localhost:8080/<projectName>`.
-* Sign in with the credentials specified in the `boostrap` stanza of the json settings file.
+* Sign in with the credentials specified in the `boostrap` stanza of the json settings file (ensure that you have specified an environment identifier string  - e.g. `identifier: "dev"`
 * Once signed in, use the Security Admin section of the admin module to create a user group with required roles, and create users as required.

 Note that the bootstrap user only has effect if there is no user with the same name, so if you already had a bootstrap user in your database, you can either: